patchoo/patchoo/docs/deploying_chained_incremental_patches.md

 Combo and "drag and drop" installations are easy, but what happens when our friends at Microsoft release Office Updaters that have pre-requisite versions and update installer pkgs that must be installed in order?

-junki to the rescue!
+patchoo to the rescue!
 The method is a little crude but it works rather well.

-If you supply a pre-requisite pkg, and a pre-requisite policy name, if junki.sh can't find a receipt for the pre-requisite pkgs, it will launch the policy directly, and so on.. the policies can be chained together via this method.
+If you supply a pre-requisite pkg, and a pre-requisite policy name, if patchoo.sh can't find a receipt for the pre-requisite pkgs, it will launch the policy directly, and so on.. the policies can be chained together via this method.

 It's not foolproof, if installations or updates were perform outside of Casper, it will attempt to update incorrectly, but generally the updater pkgs will contain scripts and fail out if a required version is not found.